This is a photograph of cumulus clouds.

 Cumulus clouds can be associated with good or bad weather.
 Cumulus congestus clouds, also called towering cumulus, are in the last stage of development before becoming cumulonimbus clouds.
 The tops of...more

-Nimbostratus clouds belong to the Low Cloud (surface to 2000m up) group.
+Nimbostratus clouds are part of the Low Cloud group.
 They are dark gray with a ragged base.
-Nimbostratus clouds are associated with continuous rain or snow.
-Sometimes they cover the...more
+Nimbostratus clouds produce rain or snow.
+Sometimes they cover the whole sky and you can't see the edges of...more

-Scientists are sending tiny airplanes buzzing through the sky to discover how air pollution can impact weather, climate, and global warming.
-The tiny airplanes look like regular planes but they have only...more
+Scientists are sending tiny airplanes buzzing in the sky to find out how air pollution can impact weather, climate, and global warming.
+The tiny airplanes look like regular planes but they have only a...more

 Weather fronts can cause clouds to form.
-Fronts occur when two large masses of air collide at the Earth's surface.
-Warm fronts produce clouds when warm air replaces cold air by sliding above it.
-Many different...more
+Fronts happen when two large masses of air collide into each other at the Earth's surface.
+Warm fronts produce clouds when warm air replaces cold air by sliding...more

 Altocumulus clouds are part of the Middle Cloud group.
 They are grayish-white with one part of the cloud darker than the other.
 Altocumulus clouds usually form in groups.
 Altocumulus clouds are about...more